copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - Monster drinking a potion where you can't see while hallucinating.
 - There is now a pager message for the bridge in the Valkyrie locate level being restored.
+- There is no longer a S_engraving character.
+Instead, there are the S_engroom and S_engrcorr ones from vanilla, which represent engravings in rooms (or other non-corridor terrain) and corridors respectively.
+However, the default ASCII glyphs for both of these have been changed to the former default glyph for S_engraving, "~", instead of vanilla's "`".
+They can still be mapped to a symbol of the player's preference via the SYMBOLS option.
+- Paranoid swim and paranoid trap are reverted to vanilla behavior, meaning if you don't have paranoid trap set, you aren't prompted to confirm before moving a trap, and if you do have it set, you only need to type "y" to move in instead of "yes".
+- Secret door detection wands no longer produce a "You find many hidden bugs on the floor" message since they always unambiguously identify themselves.
+- Erodeproof glass objects are now referred to as "tempered" rather than "shatterproof", though shatterproof will still be treated as valid for wishes.
+  "Indestructible" is still used for glass items which have been made immune to shock damage from erodeproofing - i.e. rings and wands.
+- Inventory weights are formatted as "(x aum)" instead of "{x}".

 ### Architectural changes

 - The monster ID of the quest nemesis is now tracked similar to the quest leader's.
+- current_holidays() now lives in calendar.c.
+- Hash functions now live in rnd.c.
+- Some (but not all) xNetHack-added functions are annotated with the NONNULL* attributes.